 Landscaping on nature strips

-Council's Landscaping Guidelines are in place to assist residents who wish to undertake landscaping within the nature strip adjacent to their property.
+Council's Landscaping Guidelines and Application (PDF, 1.7 MB) are in place to assist residents who wish to undertake landscaping within the nature strip adjacent to their property.
 One of the main considerations for a resident undertaking landscaping works is how their landscaping may impact on pedestrians and road users, particularly in relation to reducing sight lines or access.

 The landscaping guidelines were developed to accommodate the Waterwise Naturestrip Program implemented by Riverina Water County Council in December 2011.
 Councils Road Reserve Policy was also updated at the time to allow for the implementation of the new guidelines.